noahstrenn2016/Subscription-Tier-System-Analysis/README.md

 # Subscription-Tier-System-Analysis

 ## Overview
-A company with an online store wants to know how to incentivize better customer retention.
-In this analysis, I created a proposal for a subscription tier system in order to entice existing customers to keep coming back and spending more.
+A company with an online store wants to know how to increase customer retention.
+In this analysis, I created a proposal for a subscription tier system in order to incentivize existing customers to keep coming back and making more purchases.

 ## Technical skills used
 - SQL